jayveedee/Dell-XPS-15-7590-Ubuntu/README.md

 - Set Super+d to hide all windows
 - Set Super+shift+r for screen record

-## Step 3 - Installing essential packages and adding Gnome-Tweaks and extensions
+## Step 3 - Installing essential packages and adding Gnome-Tweaks
 execute the [`installEssentialPackages.sh`](https://github.com/jayveedee/Dell-XPS-15-7590-Ubuntu/blob/main/installEssentialPackages.sh) script to get the most basic packages, such as nmap, tshark, gnome-tweaks and so on

-Extensions:
-- system-monitor-next
-  - if when installing you get a "meta null" error, try installing these dependencies `sudo apt install gir1.2-gtop-2.0 gir1.2-nm-1.0 gnome-system-monitor`
-- Dash to Dock
-- Workspace Matrix

 ## Step 4 - Configuring gestures
 Following the guide from https://kaigo.medium.com/mac-like-gestures-on-ubuntu-20-04-dell-xps-15-7ea6e3be7f76